SrinivasEsapalli/Git/Readme.md

 ## git add .
 it saves all the available files in the staging area.

+## git rm file name
+to remove a file

+## git rm -r directoryname
+to remove a directory

 ## git commit -m " commit message ex: files is createed or updated"

 it will saves the files in the local repo